saurabhdorle/Real-Time-Emotion-Detection/README.md

 **2) Normalization:**
 There are differnet ways to normalize the pixel values,
-1) Dividing every valu by 255(i.e. dividing by maximum pixel value)
+1) Dividing every value by 255(i.e. dividing by maximum pixel value)
 2) Pre-channel Normalization : Where mean value is subtracted from every pixel value & then divided by standard deviation.

 ## Model Building